P-p-H-d/mlib/README.md

 It returns true if success, false otherwise.
 If endp is not NULL, it sets '*endp' to the pointer of the first character not decoded by the function (or where the parsing fails).
-This method is only created only if the GET\_STR & INIT methods are provided.
+This method is only created only if the PARSE\_STR & INIT methods are provided.

 It is ensured that the container gets from parsing a formatted string representation gets from name\_get\_str and the original container are equal.